caesar2024/caesar2024.github.io/cao.md

 <iframe class="responsive-iframe" src="https://caesar2024.github.io/webapps/zelw/"   style="border:none;"></iframe>
 </div>
 ~~~
 **Figure 3.** Sub Arctic cold air outbreak event on March 20, 2020.
-The white are corresponds to the sea-ice extent.
+The white area corresponds to the sea-ice extent.

 Maritime cold air outbreaks are excursions of the cA air mass over the open unfrozen ocean.
 Figure 3 shows an example.
 Note that everywhere north of the red line (the 0°C isotherm), surface air temperatures are below the freezing temperature of water.
 This implies that there is a strong temperature gradient between the air and the ocean water, which is at ~−2°C. The air temperature becomes rapidly colder toward the ice edge, where surface air temperatures are as cold as −20°C. The temperature difference between the air and water results in heat and moisture transfer from the ocean to the atmosphere.
 This leads to the formation of the mP air mass shown in Figure 1.
 The heat and moisture fluxes have several important consequences on the Earth system.
 In the atmosphere, intense convective cloud systems produce heavy snowfall.
 The cold air outbreak may also spawn polar lows, which are mesoscale low pressure systems that affect shipping as well as oil and gas production in the sub-Arctic regions.
 Figure 4 shows the cloud response to the cold air outbreak.
 As these broken cloud decks stream southward, they evolve into cellular patterns.
 These atmospheric cloud systems are poorly and not well represented in numerical weather models.